Home » Dish Type » One Pot Meal » Stir Fried Rice Cake Shanghai-Style

 How to make Stir Fried Rice Cake in an Easy, Tasty, and Authentic Way from scratch?

-1. Cut the pork into thin julienne
+Tip No.1 is to cut the pork into thin julienne slices

 pork sirloin slices